magento/merchdocs/src/payment/paypal-express-checkout.md

 1. Set the **Disable Funding Options** to determine which other PayPal funding options are displayed on the Checkout page.

    Selected options will never be displayed on the Checkout page.
-Unselected options will be displayed only if PayPal supports the store's currency and the buyer's location.
+Unselected options will be displayed only if PayPal supports the store currency and the buyer location.
 Options include:

    - PayPal Credit
    - PayPal Guest Checkout Credit Card Icons